≡ Menu

 2) If your question stumps a student, don’t just move on to someone else

 This is important if you want to stop students from opting out.
-If students realize that if they say they don’t know, you will move on, then they will start making that excuse to get out of answering questions.
+If students realize that if they say they don’t know, you will move on, they will start making that excuse to get out of answering questions.
 So, to stop this, you must rephrase the question to help them understand.
 Your students need to learn that they must participate in the lesson and that participating can be a pain-free experience.

 3) Always say the student’s name after you’ve asked the question